georgemuriithi/kaggle-competitions/README.md

 # Kaggle Competitions
 House Price Prediction and Home Credit Default Risk Prediction competitions on Kaggle.
+Advanced tree based models are used.

 My ranks/scores on the competitions can be viewed at the end of each file.